 Bath lay suspended in the high-pressure water, his narrow form gliding down further into the lightless depths surrounding the glacier.

-He ran his nose against the glacier's smooth form as he pondered why the glacier was smaller than he remembered.
+He ran his nose against the glacier’s smooth form as he pondered why the glacier was smaller than he remembered.
 The last time the glaciers appreciably changed size was thousands of years ago when they reshaped the continents.
-And here they were again, shifting, signaling incipient climactic change.
+And here they were again, shifting and signaling incipient climate change.

 Bath remembered the past mass extinctions.
 The most terrifying had been when the oceans themselves seemed to boil up with everything stuck inside of them, saturated with toxic ash.
 The sky had been cloaked in darkness that smelled of sulfur for time too long to count.
 For countless years he had feared that the world was truly ending.

 He tilted his head up towards the faint light above.
-He swam to the top, jetting out water in a stream behind him while whirring his tail.
+He swam to the top, jetting out water in a stream behind him while thrumming his tail.

 They were doing something or other to the ice, Bath wasn’t sure what.
 He couldn’t ask them.

 But the humans gave Bath an idea.
 He had wondered what was causing the next mass extinction; perhaps the humans knew.
 Bath recognized that the humans had special arts, had papers and devices that could store and transmit information.
 Though he had never fully learned a human tongue, he knew some words and phrases from his time in Europe during the era of blood and castles.

 Bath thought over his plan while he watched the humans work.